Chicano Liberation Front

-The Chicano Liberation Front (CLF) was an underground revolutionary group in California, United States, that committed dozens of bombings and arson attacks in the Los Angeles area in the early 1970s.
-The radical militant group publicly claimed responsibility for 28 bombings between March 1970 and July 1971 in a taped message sent to the Los Angeles Free Press.
+The Chicano Liberation Front (CLF) was an underground revolutionary group in California that committed dozens of bombings and arson attacks in the Los Angeles area in the early 1970s.
+In a taped message sent to the Los Angeles Free Press, the radical militant group publicly claimed responsibility for 28 bombings between March 1970 and July 1971.
 Their targets were typically banks, schools and supermarkets.
 They also claimed responsibility for a bomb at Los Angeles City Hall.
 The Chicano Liberation Front was also more than likely responsible for explosions at a downtown federal building and at the Los Angeles Hall of Justice, although those incidents remain officially unsolved.

 No one has ever publicly identified themselves as being a member of the Chicano Liberation Front.
 The closest law enforcement ever got to the CLF appears to have been a 19-year-old named Freddie De Larosa Plank, who was charged for an attempted arson at a high school, and for firebombing a U.S. Army Reserve building.
 The CLF claimed responsibility for the latter event in August 1971.
 The 1970s leftist radical bombings were generally difficult crimes to solve, and the CLF was apparently extremely cautious, close-knit, and ideologically sincere enough, that they avoided the catastrophic collapses of other paramilitaries of the era.

 A 1975 Time magazine article reported that CLF was thought to have "at least 15 hardcore members."
 One history of American terrorism said it was typical of "small groups of revolutionaries" like the Chicano Liberation Front to give themselves grandiose names to project strength, even when their actual membership count was likely closer to that of a squad than an army.
 The CLF apparently had at least one female member, as a woman called in claims of responsibility for two bombings, and the voice on the 1971 recording sent to the Free Press was female.